Notharley/Polygon-Proof-Of-Stake/README.md

 ### Executing program

-To run this program, I have used online Gitpod website.
-You can visit the Gitpod website at https://www.gitpod.io/ .
+To run this program, I have used VS Code
-Extension used for creating a new file is .js , example: fileName.js

 ```
 //terminal code to run
 npx hardhat run scripts/mint.js --network goerli